-'Heartbroken': 26yo new dad revealed as victim in fatal fall at port
+'Heartbroken': 26yo new dad revealed as victim in fatal fall at port - 4th death in 5 years

 Then port chief executive Tony Gibson resigned a month later in May 2021, after intense media scrutiny and union pressure for him to vacate the role.

-Tuaiti grew up on Aitutaki in the Cook Islands, but moved to South Auckland during his teens where he attended Mt Roskill Grammar.
+Tuaiti grew up on Aitutaki in the Cook Islands, but moved to South Auckland during his teens and attended Mt Roskill Grammar.
 It is understood he has worked at the port for several years.

 The 26-year-old welcomed his first son in October last year, and relatives have told the Herald of their grief for his utterly "heartbroken" partner Kura.